ansal-p-mathew/retail-sales-analysis/README.md

 ## Overview

-This project presents an end-to-end data analytics workflow to analyze customer shopping behavior and generate actionable insights.
+This project presents an end-to-end data analytics workflow to analyze customer shopping behavior and generate actionable insights

 The analysis is structured using